Meet Love Island Winter 2020 contestant Paige Turley – Britain’s Got Talent star who used to date Lewis Capaldi

-After simply over six months, Love Island is lastly again for its first Winter version, with the most recent cohort of singletons heading out to the model new villa.
+After simply over six months, Love Island is lastly again for its first Winter version, with the newest cohort of singletons heading out to the model new villa.

 And one of many Love Island 2020 contestants heading to benefit from the solar in South Africa is Paige Turley, who comes from West Lothian and has a previous connection to a well-known face.